 Whatever is Meant to Be

-I’ve been on the hunt for bookcases for a while now.
-I have ten tubs of antique books sitting in a damp garage near the beach, and I think it would be good to get them into the house.
+(re-run) I’ve been on the hunt for bookcases.
+I have ten tubs of antique books sitting in a damp garage near the beach, and it would be good to get them into the house.
 I sold all my beautiful bookcases when I was getting divorced.
-I knew the new smaller… Continue reading Whatever is Meant to Be
+I knew the new smaller house wouldn’t be able to… Continue reading Whatever is Meant to Be